• English

 visiting-jordans-ancient-cities-and-civilizations

-Madaba is a small city located in central Jordan, known for its rich history, religious significance, and beautiful mosaics.
-Taking a ride to Madaba is an excellent way to experience the city's rich history and culture.
-Madaba is known as the "City of Mosaics" and is home to one of the oldest known maps of the Holy Land, which is housed in the Greek Orthodox Church of St. George.
-The map, which dates back to the 6th century, is considered one of the most important historical and religious artifacts in the region.
+Madaba is a small city in central Jordan, known for its rich history, religious significance, and beautiful mosaics.
+Riding to Madaba is an excellent way to experience the city's rich history and culture.
+Madaba is known as the "City of Mosaics" and is home to one of the oldest known maps of the Holy Land, housed in the Greek Orthodox Church of St. George.
+The map, which dates back to the 6th century, is considered one of the region's most important historical and religious artifacts.

 Madaba is also known for its beautiful mosaics, many of which can be found in the churches and public buildings in the city.
 Visitors can see the detailed and colorful mosaics in the churches of St. George, the Virgin Mary, and the Prophet Elijah.
 The mosaics depict scenes from the Bible and offer a glimpse into the art and culture of the Byzantine period.